neuromechanist/hdEMG-Decomposition/README.md

 ## So, if there is one pipeline available, what is this code?

 Good question!
-This pipeline (in its current form) is ~**not**~ a new method; it is rather a refined implementation of the open-source code.
-Upon reviewing the code, I found the open-source fast ICA is mostly customized toward the Hyper d
+This pipeline (in its current form) is **not** a new method; it is rather a refined implementation of the open-source code.
+Upon reviewing the code, I found the open-source fast ICA is mostly customized toward the Hyser dataset and lacks documentation needed to make improvements easily.
+So, I mostly tried to transform the code to a more efficient and transparent pipeline for everyone.

 ## What is the next step?